hsuonsivu/hsupublic/3d-models/README.md

   very well and it is overkill anyway, so this is not printed by default.
 Tiny magnets are difficult to handle as dropping them will almost certainly lead into lost magnet stuck to a metal table leg somewhere.
 This part requires accurate printer.
+This should be considered work-in-progress.

 - rainmeterall.stl will print all parts except wall and pole attachments.
 Pick the attachment which you will use and print that.